Havelex/proto-portfolio/src/markdown/ExplorerGuide.md

 ---
 title: 'Explorer Guide'
+section: 'Guides'
+tags: ['Guide']
+date: '04.03.2024'
 ---

-# Explorer Guide

 Greetings traveler!

 Welcome to my domain containing my English portfolio of 2023/24.
 Feel free to explore all parts and corners of these lands.
 I hope you enjoy your journey.
 Refer to the **Explorer Guide**.